MosasaUnited/MosasaUnited/README.md

 #  About Me:

 * **[Current position and duration (e.g., Mobile Developer at AEDC (4 years))]**
-* **I'm currently learning Flutter and am excited to build beautiful and performant mobile apps.**
+* **I'm currently write Flutter and am excited to build beautiful and performant mobile apps.**
 * **I'm always happy to help others with Flutter development or answer questions.**
 * **Feel free to reach out if you'd like to collaborate on open-source projects or explore new technologies in mobile development.**